 In other recommendations, the Commission raised concerns about reaching people in underserved areas and communities.
 The Commission asked federal agencies to ensure that their programs reached participants and beneficiaries in rural and inner-city areas as well as underserved populations, such as African Americans, Asian Pacific Americans, Hispanic Americans, Native Americans, migrant and seasonal farm workers and their children, and women.
 It asked federal agencies to find alternate or innovative methods of reaching such areas and groups.
-218 Federal agencies should also initiate or increase technical assistance, outreach, and education in small or minority communities and regions with large migrant populations to inform these individuals about the available services.
-Other recommendations asked federal agencies to better serve these underserved populations by replicating local initiatives more widely and reviewing or reporting the available services and their effectiveness.
-221 asked DOEd to continue encouraging school districts to focus on student needs rather than disability definitions in providing appropriate services to students with disabilities.
+186 Federal agencies should also initiate or increase technical assistance, outreach, and education in small or minority communities and regions with large migrant populations to inform these individuals about the available services.
+187 Other recommendations asked federal agencies to better serve these underserved populations by replicating local initiatives more widely and reviewing or reporting the available services and their effectiveness.
+189 tricts to focus on student needs rather than disability definitions in providing appropriate services to students with disabilities.
 The Commission also requested that DOEd, through OCR, its Office of Special Education and Rehabilitative Services, and state and local education agencies, ensure that students with learning and behavioral disabilities, emotional disturbance, and mental retardation can participate in strategies such as counseling for successful transitions to regular classrooms and partake of extracurricular services and activities.
-The Commission also recommended that DOEd ask local school districts to allow regular education teachers to receive special education inservice training.225
+The Commission also recommended that DOEd ask local school districts to allow regular education teachers to receive special education in-service training.